niklasf/python-chess/README.rst

       >>> book.close()

 * Read and write PGNs.
+Supports headers, comments, NAGs and a tree of variations.

   ::